AdvancedTechnologyCoin/arc_core/README.md

 The `goldmine` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/AdvancedTechnologyCoin/arc_core/arc/tags) are created to indicate new official, stable release versions of ARC.
+[Tags](https://github.com/AdvancedTechnologyCoin/arc_core/arc/tags) are created to indicate new official, stable release versions of Arc Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).